NOAA-EPIC/anemoi-pipeline/README.md

 2) Generate a subset of ERA5 via:
    - Generate_ERA5_Data_Subset.ipynb

+*Note: Data will be saved to './sample_data/gcp_era5_subset.zarr'

 3) Run each individual anemoi module via:
    - Pipeline_Demo.ipynb

-*Note: New arguments for a given anemoi module may arise if an ECMWF developer makes a modification to a given module's list of "command" scripts.
+*Note: If an ECMWF developer makes a modification to a given module's list of "command" scripts, then new arguments for a given anemoi module may arise and demo would have to accomodate for the change.